Subhas Chandra Pattanayak

 WHAT THE GOVERNMENT MUST ENSURE

 If the Government have not yet made the Bill to amend the Odisha Official Language Act by replacement of Section 4 or by addition of a new Section such as Section 4-A., before placing it before the Assembly, it should review the draft of the Bill and ensure that power is given therein to the general public of Orissa to sue whosoever contravenes the Act without any prejudice to the Government’s power to prosecute; and, simultaneous with enforcement of the amendment, the Rules advanced in STAGE NUMBER ONE be adopted and accordingly, as suggested in Rule 11.1 thereof, the “Language Committee” comprising a judicial officer not below the rank of an Assistant Sessions Judge and a Professor in Oriya, in other words a “Language Court”, be appointed to prosecute the persons not working in Oriya and/or indulged in defeating the purpose of creation of Orissa.
-And, most importantly, the CM shall have to ensure that the latest resolution on our language, i.e. resolution of 14.3.2018 is adhered to; because, my information suggests that the bureaucracy is going to play tricks.
+And, most importantly, the CM shall have to ensure that the latest resolution on our language, i.e. resolution of 14.3.2018 is adhered to; because, my information suggests that functionaries of anti-Oriya mentality in the Secretariat and / or the Cabinet are going to play tricks.